momegas/megabots/README.md

 🤖 Megabots provides State-of-the-art, production ready LLM apps made mega-easy, so you don't have to build them from scratch 🤯 Create a bot, now 🫵

 👉 Join us on Discord: https://discord.gg/zkqDWk5S7P
+✈️ Work is managed in this project: https://github.com/users/momegas/projects/5/views/2

 The Megabots library can be used to create bots that: